Sotheby's will take ETH bids in real time for Banksy auction By Cointelegraph - Up News Info

-Prestigious auction house Sotheby’s has announced it will accept (ETH) bids in real time for its Nov.
+Prestigious auction house Sotheby’s has announced it will accept Ether (ETH) bids in real-time for its Nov.
 18 auction that includes works by famed street artist Banksy.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.